 Currently the Deputy Commonwealth’s Attorney in Norfolk, Ramin previously served as Assistant Commonwealth’s Attorney in Chesapeake, VA, and as Special Assistant United States Attorney in the United States Attorney’s Office in Charlottesville.
 Ramin is also the Chair of the Norfolk Commonwealth Attorney’s Criminal Justice Reform Working Group, where he helps the current Commonwealth’s Attorney make policies for the whole office.
 Ramin is a member of the Iranian American Bar Association.

-PAAIA had the opportunity to interview Ramin Fatehi about his re-election campaign.
+PAAIA had the opportunity to interview Ramin Fatehi about his campaign.
 Read our interview below.